prani954/TEXT-ANALYSIS/README.md

 # TEXT ANALYSIS

-The main aim of this project is extract textual data from article's URL and perform text analysis to compute variables
+The main aim of this project is extract textual data from an article's URL and perform text analysis to compute variables